MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 Define complex filters around the unified customer or unified contact and its related entities.
 Each segment, after processing, creates a set of customer or contact records that you can export and take action on.

 > [!TIP]
 > Segments based on **individual customers** automatically include available contact information for segment members.
 In **business accounts**, if you [unified](data-unification.md) both accounts and contacts, choose whether the segment is based on accounts or business contacts.
-To activate or export to a destination expecting contact information, use a segment of contacts.
-To activate or export to a destination expecting account information, use a segment of accounts.
+To export to a destination expecting contact information, use a segment of contacts.
+To export to a destination expecting account information, use a segment of accounts.

 ## Segment builder